Complex phase diagram and supercritical matter: Abstract

 \section{Abstract}

-Supercritical region is often described as uniform with no definite transitions.
-The distinct behaviors of the matter therein, e.g., as liquid-like and gas-like, however, indicate their should-be different belongings.
-Here, we provide a mathematical description of these phenomena by revisiting the Lee-Yang (LY) theory and using a complex phase diagram, e.g. a 4-D one with complex $T$ and $p$.
-Beyond the critical point, the 2-D phase diagram with real $T$ and $p$, i.e. the physical plane, is free of LY zeros and hence no criticality emerges.
-But off-plane zeros in this 4-D scenario still come into play by inducing critical anomalies for different physical properties.
-This is evidenced by the correlation between the Widom lines and LY edges in van der Waals model and water.
-The present distinct criteria to distinguish the supercritical matter manifest the high-dimensional feature of the phase diagram: e.g. when the LY zeros of complex $T$ or $p$ are projected onto the physical plane, a boundary defined by isobaric heat capacity $C_p$ or adiabatic compression coefficient $K_T$ emanates.
-These results demonstrate the incipient phase transition nature of the supercritical matter.
+The supercritical region is often described as uniform with no definite transitions.
+The distinct behaviors of the matter therein (as liquid-like and gas-like), however, suggest ``supercritical boundaries".
+Here, we provide a mathematical description of these phenomena by revisiting the Lee-Yang (LY) theory and introducing a complex phase diagram, i.e. a 4-D one with complex $T$ and $p$.
+While the traditional 2-D phase diagram with real $T$ and $p$ values (the physical plane) lacks LY zeros beyond the critical point, preventing the occurrence of criticality, the off-plane zeros in this 4-D scenario possess critical anomalies in various physical properties.
+For example, when the isobaric heat capacity $C_p$, which is a response function of the system to $T$, is used to separate the supercritical region, this 4D complex phase diagram can be visualized by reducing to a 3D one with complex $T$ and real $p$.
+Then, we find that the supercritical boundary defined by $C_p$ shows perfect correspondence with the projection of the edges of the LY zeros with complex $T$ in this 3D phase diagram on the physical plane, whilst in conventional LY theory these off-plane zeros are neglected.
+The same relation applies to the isothermal compression coefficient $K_T$ (or $\kappa_T$) which is a response function of the system to $p$, where complex $p$ should be used.
+This correlation between the Widom line and the edges of LY zeros is demonstrated in three systems, i.e., van der Waals model, 2D Ising model and water, which unambiguously reveals the incipient phase transition nature of the supercritical matter.
+With this extension of the LY theory and the associated new findings, a unified picture of phase and phase transition valid for both the phase transition and supercritical regions is provided, which should apply to the complex phase diagram of other thermodynamic state functions.